tachyonics/smockable/Documentation/Smockable.docc/Verification.md

 The `verify()` function mirrors the `when()` function pattern, providing a consistent API for both setting expectations and verifying behavior.
 You can verify mock interactions at any point during your test, making it easy to test complex scenarios.

 The `verify()` functions integrate with SwiftTesting to provide appropriate error messages when the verification fails.
-These functions to not track
+These functions do not take into account any previous verifcation calls and so each `verify()` call is considering the full history of the mock.

 ## Basic Verification